davidtrussler/Pro-React-16_sportsstore/README.md

 - `cd Pro-React-16_todo`
 - `npm install`
 - `npm start`

+## NPM Packages installed for this project

+There are a number of extra packages installed, many of which I would not wanna use in any project of mine.
+These are:

+- bootstrap
+  - provides CSS
+- fontawesome
+  - provides icons
+- redux
+  - provides a data store
+- redux-react
+  - integrates the data store into the React app (see Chapters 19 & 20)
+- react-router-dom
+  - provides URL routing
+- axios
+  - makes HTTP requests
+- graphql
+- apollo-boost
+- react-apollo
+  - required for  GraphQL service

+==

 `npm start` runs the app in the development mode.
 The page will reload if you make edits.